gvwilson/thirdbit/fiction/iffy/index.md

 His half-smile slipped slightly.
 "Or at least, I hope it isn't."

-Thin trails of soot drew diagonal charcoal lines across the sky above the city as the *Guinevere* approached.
+Thin trails of soot sketched dark lines on the sky above the city.
 Iffy glanced at Wales,
 but he showed no emotion at the sight.
 The Peninsula's coal mines were the original source of Rothera's wealth,